opattison/olivermakes/_posts/2017-01-30-fluid-grid.md

 ### Putting it all together with imgix and Jekyll

-We need to build a file that holds the There is a lot going on here, but the important thing to note is that the variables like the `src` and caption are set by the front matter of the image.
+I am building a file that holds the markup for responsive images (mainly an `img` element with `src`, `srcset`, `sizes` and `alt` attributes, contained in a `figure` with an optional `figcaption`).
+There is a lot going on here, but the important thing to note is that the variables like the `src` and the caption are set by the front matter of the image.
 This is where we assign the CSS class determining the aspect ratio for every single image.
-Using the [Jekyll plugin](https://github.com/imgix/jekyll-imgix) for imgix, we can generate all of the desired image sizes using a Liquid loop
+Using the [Jekyll plugin](https://github.com/imgix/jekyll-imgix) for imgix, all of the desired image sizes are generated with a Liquid loop.

 {% capture code %}
 ```html